 - Two paired courses or a sequence or set of two team-taught courses (6 credits).

 - A course that integrates scientific and mathematical methods with analysis of cultural or societal issues (4 credits).

-Whittier College's co-curricular programs—including Residential Life, Faculty Masters Program, the Cultural Center, College athletics, and various clubs and organizations—are designed to foster connection-making in the broadest possible sense: by helping to build community, by fostering communication, and by sponsoring programs that promote cultural awareness.
+Whittier College's co-curricular programs—including Residential Life, Faculty Masters Program, the Office of Equity and Inclusion, College athletics, and various clubs and organizations—are designed to foster connection-making in the broadest possible sense: by helping to build community, by fostering communication, and by sponsoring programs that promote cultural awareness.

 They also build explicit connections to classroom learning by co-sponsoring with faculty such events as

 - The Whittier College Writers Series (in which famous and emerging authors visit the campus for readings and classroom visits).

 - Presentations and demonstrations by scientists in various fields.